dariopellegrini/Spike/README.md

 }
 ```

-Suspend mapping function are executed on `Dispatchers.Default`.
+Suspend mapping function are executed on `Dispatchers.Default` starting from version 0.23.2.

 ## TODO
 - Testing.